venkat2305/ping-coming-soon-page-master/README.md

 # Frontend Mentor - Ping coming soon page

+## To do
+1. style the placeholder text
+2. hover state for sm logos

 ## The challenge

 Your challenge is to build out this Coming Soon page and get it looking as close to the design as possible.